Author: Eiko

 • It is surjective, luckily this is obvious because \(\omega\) can be any closed form.

-• It is injective, i.e. if \(\omega=\,\mathrm{d}f\) is exact, then the corresponding \(\Lambda\) gives a connection that splits, it is isomorphic to a connection whose matrix is semisimple.
+• It is injective, i.e. if \(\omega=\,\mathrm{d}f\) is exact, then the corresponding \(\Lambda\) gives a connection that splits, it is isomorphic to a connection whose matrix is semi-simple.

 Tensor Structure